 Even if you don’t care about your privacy, you should know that about 70% of free proxies contain malware that might go into your system unnoticed.
 It’s hard to detect it between various ads and pop-up banners that are shown in most free proxies.
 Later, your personal information is collected and sold, or worse – used to access your sensitive accounts, such as your email, that store your credit card info.

-You may lack speed if you’re using a free proxy to stream in HD.
-But even a paid proxy might not do the trick if the server you’re trying to connect to is in another continent.
+You’ll likely lack the required speeds to stream in HD if you’re using a free proxy.
+However, even a paid proxy might not do the trick if the server you’re trying to connect to is in another continent.
 What’s more, speed is not the only issue you might encounter when trying to stream a Netflix show with a proxy service.

-Not all of them can unblock this popular streaming platform, not to mention the notoriously tough nut in BBC iPlayer.
+For one thing, not all proxies can unblock this popular streaming platform, not to mention the notoriously tough nut in BBC iPlayer.
 Even some of the best VPNs are struggling with Netflix’s IP blacklisting.
 But some factors separate streaming-worthy proxies from the other ones.

 The most important thing is the static IP you get from a dedicated proxy.
-With it, an HTTP proxy should be enough, but it only works with browsers, as we already know.
+With it, an HTTP proxy should be enough, but it only works with browsers.
 Setting up a proxy on a smart TV or similar device would mean using a Netflix app, and this also means that only a SOCKS proxy would do the trick.
 Unfortunately, the app might change your DNS settings and if they don’t match your IP – the content stays blocked.